ePaperInnovation/pl-mcu-epd/Documentation/glossary.rst

 HVPMIC
   High voltage power management IC.
 A chip that converts a single (typically battery) voltage into the various higher voltages required by the display

+I2C
+  Inter-Integrated Circuit, a standard two-wire multimaster serial bus intended for communication with low-speed peripherals

+Mercury board
+  An interface board from Plastic Logic that connects a Plastic Logic 10.7" display (e.g. Type11) to a Raven board via a 50-way FFC

 MSP430
   A low-power microcontroller from Texas Instruments